silenceleewq/ScanQRCode/README.md

 # ScanQRCode
-ScanQRCode through Camera & Photos Album
+ScanQRCode through Camera & Photos Album\n

-For the first version
+For the first version\n
-1. Use camera to scan QRCode and get the string from QRCode
+1. Use camera to scan QRCode and get the string from QRCode\n
-2. Scan QRCode image from photos Album, and get the string from image.
+2. Scan QRCode image from photos Album, and get the string from image.\n